mindstorm8191/settlerswarlords/notes/tasklist.md

 1. Make the game easier to transition through version changes.
     -   Have each local map generate with a new RNG key.
 We will keep that key as part of the map's basic data
-2. Mobile support: Dragging buildings to the map doesn't work with mouse commands, on mobile.
-We need to incorporate Touch controls to handle building placement.
-3. Show workers where-ever they are on the map.
+2. Show workers where-ever they are on the map.
 We need to show additional details of their actions here
-4. Determine what extra parts will be needed before we can have tools break during usage
+3. Determine what extra parts will be needed before we can have tools break during usage
+4. On the task assignment process, allow users to specify what type of product to use as input for specific tasks.
+This process should mark unavailable items with red text
 5. Hay Dryer: Determine a way to limit the number of drying hay items to 30.
 I don't think we have an easy way to prevent tasks from moving items to the structure, but we can stop adding them to the list of drying elements after a certain point.
 These items should not be added to the structure's task (so that they can be moved to another structure, if desired).
 6. Use Gimp to create a paper texture for showing the Blog on the front page.
 We can use new textures and effects as the game's tech progresses.
 7. Create the artwork for any remaining items that occur on game startup.
 From here we'll add new items as they become available